cedricwalter/cedricwalter.github.io/content/posts/Hobbies/flight-simulator-xplane.md

 # Microsoft Flight Simulator 2024
 Microsoft Flight Simulator 2024 is the next-generation installment in the Microsoft Flight Simulator series, developed by Asobo Studio and published by Microsoft.
 It builds on the success of Microsoft Flight Simulator 2020 by introducing enhanced features, new gameplay elements, and expanded realism for virtual aviation enthusiasts.
 Work on Windows/Xbox only.

-## Logitech flight panels in Microsoft Flight Simulator 2024 with the official drivers for Microsoft Flight Simulator 2020
+## Logitech flight panels in Microsoft Flight Simulator 2024
+You can use the official drivers for Microsoft Flight Simulator 2020 in 2024!
 Install the old drivers, copy the dll into the new Microsoft Flight Simulator 2024 plugins folder https://support.logi.com/hc/en-gb/articles/360024848713--Downloads-Flight-Instrument-Panel

 ## Addons
 * https://flightsim.to
 * https://flightsim.to/news/add-ons-to-enhance-your-flight-simulator-2024-experience
 * Christmas extemsion https://orbxdirect.com/product/santa-run-2024